devernay/cminpack/readmeC.txt

   "make lapack" to build the LAPACK-based cminpack and "make checklapack" to test it (results of the test may depend on the underlying LAPACK and BLAS implementations).
+  On 64-bits architectures, the preprocessor symbol __LP64__ must be defined (see cminpackP.h) if the LAPACK library uses the LP64 interface (i.e. 32-bits integer, vhereas the ILP interface uses 64 bits integers).

 version 1.2.2 (16/05/2012):
 - Update Makefiles and documentation (see "Using CMinpack" above) for